 Out of all these things though, I cannot stress enough that a wedding day is one day in your lifetime of marriage and sometimes it’s easy to get lost in all the details and logistics.
 As many times as you’ve heard it before, remember to take time to take it all in and remember why you’re having a wedding in the first place, feel the emotions you need to feel (yes!
 It’s okay to cry!!
 I cried all day at my wedding starting at getting ready and no, my make up did not get ruined) and really just enjoy the day with your friends and family.
 Years from now, a tiny hiccup of the day will be forgotten but how you felt that day will be what’s the most cherished (and documented by me!).
 Live through the moments and put trust in all the vendors you’ve so meticulously hired - we all have the same goal and that’s for you have the best wedding experience possible :)

 I truly hope that this write up is useful.
 There are likely many things I’ve missed but I am totally an open book!
 I am always open to suggestions, recommendations and anything wedding related!

 If you’re needing inspiration at any point, I occasionally add to my pinterest boards which you can check out here.

 Below are some vendor recommendations if you need them!
 Mostly all people that I’ve worked with (and even hired some of them for my own wedding!) and otherwise have heard great things about!

-(No one is getting a kick back from this - I just love sharing great experiences with others :))
+(No one is getting a kick back from this (they don’t even know I’m doing this)- I just love sharing great experiences with others :))